 The production and processing of wood uses much less energy than most other building materials, giving homes built from solid wood a significantly lower carbon footprint.
 As a rule of thumb, if you substitute one cubic metre of timber for a cubic metre of concrete, you will eliminate approximately one metric tonne (1,000kg) of carbon dioxide from being emitted into the atmosphere.
 Construction of a Lockwood home, rather than a conventionally-built home, can save 4 tonnes of carbon dioxide, equal to the emissions of driving 22,000km.

 Forestry employs many New Zealanders, and Lockwood supports the regional economy by sourcing all raw timber locally.
-A Lockwood home has 5.5 times the amount of timber than a conventionally framed home and it is all sustainably sourced from plantation forests around the Rotorua region.
+A Lockwood home has 5.5 times the amount of timber than a conventionally framed home and it is all sustainably and locally sourced from plantation forests around the Rotorua region.
 Transport emissions are minimised by our proximity to the forestry industry, further reducing the impact on our environment.
 Homes built using local materials is good for us individually, and for our economy.